Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 • Play therapy

-They need support and education to understand and respond to the child’s needs effectively.
+Caregivers play a pivotal role in the recovery process, needing support and education to effectively understand and respond to their child’s needs.

-Building a network of supportive relationships can help children develop trust and improve social skills.
+Establishing a network of supportive relationships can assist children in building trust and enhancing their social competencies.

-This may involve school interventions and community support programs.
+This may entail interventions at school and the provision of community support services.